dividuum/info-beamer/doc/manual.md

 There is none.
 The `info-beamer` is currently linux only.

+### Can I use luajit2?

+Yes.
+Although some sandboxing features will be disabled: luajit2 uses its own allocator which cannot be overwritten, so limiting memory usage isn't possible.
+Aborting nodes that use too much CPU time might be unreliable.
+If you only run nodes you trust, this shouldn't be a problem.

+To use `info-beamer` in combination with luajit2, call `make` like this:

+    ::console
+    $ USE_LUAJIT=1 make

+Or if you compiled your own version of luajit2:

+    $ USE_LUAJIT=1 LUA_CFLAGS=-I../luajit-2.0/src \
+      LUA_LDFLAGS=../luajit-2.0/src/libluajit.a make

 ### kernel load error

 The `info-beamer` uses the installed binary `lua` to precompile the